Ponomarev Tops Hollywood Fight Card on Thursday Night

 After two rounds of give and trade, you could see that Ponomarev decided to put on his thinking cap.
 He tried bull rushing and then he tried countering, but it always resulted in a stalemate.
 But at the end of round two Castaneda looked severely winded.

 Both fighters clashed and countered in the third round.
 Ponomarev seemed to have an edge in speed and power, but Castaneda would open up with his own combinations at just the right time and connected often.
 But he never could hurt or stun the young Russian.
 At the end of round three Castaneda’s corner called the fight off.
 The Sacramento boxer hurt his leg during one of the last exchanges and could no longer continue.
 Ponomarev had another knockout win.
+Other bouts

 Heavyweight Charles Martin (12-0-1, 10 Kos) entered the boxing ring as usual, by stepping over the ropes.
 He’s that big.
 The St. Louis native looked like an easy winner when opponent Joey Dawejko (8-3-2) stepped into the ring.
 Martin looked like he had at least a 12-inch height advantage over the almost albino looking Philadelphia heavyweight.